-* The distribution of alternative health care products, like the distribution of cosmetics (Mary Kay) and housewares (Tupperware), is an occupation that is ideally suited to women’s primary role as mother and housewife.
+The distribution of alternative health care products, like the distribution of cosmetics (Mary Kay) and housewares (Tupperware), is an occupation that is ideally suited to women’s primary role as mother and housewife.
 The sale of holistic health care products is home-based, is usually part-time, and the flexible hours need not interfere with household responsibilities.
 I know a woman, an Amway distributor, who would breast-feed her baby between appointments, sitting in her car.
 The little tyke didn’t care; he loved it, as the view was constantly changing, which is probably good for a child’s development.
-At that age, babies are only interested in one thing — where their next meal is coming from.
+At that age, babies are primarily interested in one thing — where their next meal is coming from.
 Only a woman can be a mother.
 This is the way God and Mother Nature intended it.

 The issue of alternative medicine — quack medicine — is important for the future.
 Only in America (and other primitive cultures) are New Age treatments, magic, voodoo, and ‘alternative medicines’ widely used (although for totally different reasons.)
 Most of the civilized world prohibits such deceptive sales tactics and dangerous and unsound medical treatments.

 America spends by far the highest share of its national income on health care, while having the worst health care of any industrialized nation (by every measure.)
 This is without taking into account the $30 billion or so spent by gullible Americans on quack medicines.
-If we are going to bring down the costs of America’s health care, we need to eliminate waste, fraud, and abuse.
+If we are going to bring down the costs of America’s health care, we need to first eliminate waste, fraud, and abuse.
 Alternative medicine is $30 billion yearly in fraud.
 This is $30 billion dollars that is wasted on worthless health care products and ineffective medical treatments every year.
 This is a problem that needs to be corrected before America adopts a single-payer universal health care program.
 There is nothing the altmed industry would like more than to be paid lucrative payments out of taxpayers’ funds for their bogus health care products and alternative medical treatments.